 While significant efforts have been made to understand the prevalence of PTSD and mental health disorders among first responders in Canada, a gap remains in understanding what preventative actions employers and workers can take to reduce the risk of mental harm.
 Employers and workers have recognized that they need support in targeting prevention efforts and identifying what factors might have the most significant impact on prevention programming.

-“To promote mental health and prevent mental harms in first responders it is beneficial to have an early detection strategy in place designed to detect cognitive and emotional vulnerabilities,” explains Dr. Howatt.
+“To promote mental health and prevent mental harms in first responders it is beneficial to have an early detection strategy in place designed to detect cognitive and emotional vulnerabilities,” explains Dr. Bill Howatt.
 “PSHSA’s OSIR tool is designed to support first responders and employers with early detection that can facilitate proactive steps, as well be used by employers to evaluate current programs and policies.”

 This tool can help organizations reduce occupational stress injuries by targeting investments in more focused ways.
 Employers can select supports and provide more tailored resources to employees based on their OSIR Index risk.
 Additionally, employees can use the tool to monitor risk and initiate services when needed.